 Bhutan, Indonesia and the Philippines, while still demonstrating some deficiencies in democratic governance, are already advanced regarding the institutionalization of democratic processes.
-Political participation is ensured and the formal rule of law is reasonably well established, even though civil-rights protections show flaws in all three countries.
+Political participation is ensured and the formal rule of law is reasonably well established, even though civil-rights protections show flaws in all three countries and are threatened in the Philippines by the heavy-handed "law and order" policies of populist governments.

-Australia, Japan and New Zealand are consolidated democracies, while India and Taiwan face hurdles in solidifying democratic rule, ranging from mass poverty and social discrimination in India to stateness challenges in Taiwan.
-In South Korea, political participation rights have increasingly been infringed.
+Australia, Japan and New Zealand are consolidated democracies, while India and Taiwan face hurdles in solidifying democratic rule, which includes mass poverty and social discrimination in India and stateness challenges in Taiwan.
+In South Korea, political participation rights have increasingly been infringed upon.
 In all these countries, however, democracy is very unlikely to be overturned.
 There is uneven respect for political rights, and the rule of law is deficient in some cases, but free and fair elections constitute the only legitimate way of selecting political leaders.
 Differences exist with regard to the degree of party-system institutionalization, the strength of interest groups, and levels of social self-organization, but all these countries have democratically unified elites.